junegunn/vim-plug/README.md

 unconditionally with the bang-versions of the commands: `PlugInstall!` and `PlugUpdate!`.

-Make sure to escape BARs and double-quotes when you write `do` option inline as they are mistakenly recognized as command separator or the start of the trailing comment.
+Make sure to escape BARs and double-quotes when you write the `do` option inline as they are mistakenly recognized as command separator or the start of the trailing comment.